Start selling art online without feeling gross

 YOU’RE NOT A SCAMMER

 You’re not asking for something and giving nothing.
 You’re not screwing people out of their money.
-You’re just selling art.
+You’re not asking them for a favor by making them look at it.
+Looking at your artwork is not a burden to others.
+It’s okay, you’re just selling art.

 If you feel like you’re not providing value, that’s often a root of feeling gross in sales.
 When you KNOW you provide value you stop feeling bad for sharing offers.